 Employee Project Clock

 Employee Project Clock is similar to Project Clock Pro but with a few important exceptions.
-Unlike Pro, in Employee Project Clock time records are not stamped with the person's network LoginID.
+Unlike Project Clock Pro, in Employee Project Clock time records are not stamped with the person's network LoginID.
 Instead Employee Project Clock has the Employee field.
 When using Employee Project Clock each Employee must choose their name from a pull-down list before they start or stop billing.
-Employee Project Clock was intended to replace the old clunky time-card machines.
+Employee Project Clock was intended to replace the old time-card machines.

 CyberMatrix Timesheets